RESIDENTIAL PARKING PERMIT PROGRAM

 Income Exempt

 Citizens seeking income exempt status must contact the Detroit Board of Review Department at 313-628-0722, which will screen and qualify applicants.
+The Municipal Parking Department does not make income exemption determinations.

 The Citizen Initiative enables residents to petition to the City of Detroit to designate partial blocks or as large as several blocks as an RPPA (Residential Parking Permit Area).